api-platform/website/src/con/data/2022/speakers/mehdi-medjaoui.md

 ​
 ## About Mehdi

-Mehdi is an entrepreneur, author and investor in the API space, **known as a strong API evangelist and advocate**.
+Mehdi is an entrepreneur, author and community builder in the API space.

-He founded APIdays conferences, the main serie of conference on APIs, built OAuth.io a devtools to integrate API Identity (acquired) and now building API to make GDPR programmable on [alias.dev](https://www.alias.dev/).
-He co-authored Continuous API Management (O'Reilly 2018, 2021).
-He founded [lesmainteneurs.org](https://www.lesmainteneurs.org/), a non-profit looking for giving back merit to maintainers over innovators.
+After creating **APIDays conferences** and building OAuth.io, Mehdi is now attacking **how APIs are the solution to solve data protection and Privacy** as founder of ALIAS.DEV.

-Hail the Maintainers!
+Also, Mehdi is the co-author of Continuous API Management 1st and 2nd edition and designer and maintainer of the API Industry landscape, the  top 1100+ API tools.